-#4 Silos – too many systems to govern at once?
+#4 Silos – Too many systems to govern at once?

-#5 Confidence – how do you know the files are complete?
+#5 Confidence – How do you know the files are complete?

 Ask yourself this question – “How confident are you that all your records are complete?”

-#6 Retention – are you keeping only what you must and eliminating what you should?
+#6 Retention – Are you keeping only what you must and eliminating what you should?

-The issue with most organizations, according to this survey, is the implementation of retention policy.
-Due to silos of information, paper records, and email as the primary methods of sharing information, how confident are you that you are implementing and following your company’s retention policy?
+You probably have a records retention policy, but many organizations find the implementation of their retention policy to be challenging.
+Due to silos of information, paper records, and email as the primary methods of sharing information, how confident are you that you’re implementing and following your company’s retention policy?

 How DOES digital document management help?